KoSKuma/ffxiv-google-apps-script/GETTING_STARTED.md

 - **"Cannot access internal utilities/config"**
   - This is expected!
 Utilities (`Utils.gs`) and config (`Config.gs`) are internal
   - Use the public functions in `Code.gs` instead - they use utilities and config automatically
-  - Example: Instead of `LibraryName.CONFIG`, use `LibraryName.processData()` which uses config internally
+  - Example: Instead of `LibraryName.CONFIG`, use `LibraryName.lookupItemInfo()` which uses config internally

 ## Using Your Script with Other Spreadsheets